Vegetable Companion Planting Chart PDF

 Sharing is caring!

 If you want a quick tip to help you grow a healthier garden, then this article on companion planting is just what you need.
-Get your free Vegetable Companion Planting Chart PDF below and use it to start a backyard garden full of amazing organic vegetables.
-How and what to plant where so your garden grows bigger and better.
+Get your free Vegetable Companion Planting Chart PDF below.

 companion vegetable garden pdf

-Companion gardening is a great way to help your plants thrive and, using their natural defenses, help you grow organic more easily.
-From vegetables to herbs, to flowers, all plants grow better next to a companion.
+Companion gardening is a great way to help your plants thrive using their natural defenses to keep pests away from your garden.

 Benefits of Vegetable Companion Planting

-Knowing which plants grow best near others and why will help you to setup a garden in the healthiest way.
+Companion planting has several amazing benefits that can help your vegetable garden flourish if planted right.
+Knowing which plants grow best near others and why will help you to set up a garden in the healthiest way.

 Benefit #1.
 Pest Control

-It’s amazing that certain plants when planted near other plants will help to protect from pests in the garden.
+It’s amazing to know that certain plants, when planted near other plants, will help to protect from pests in the garden.

 Pests will have a more difficult time finding a patch of their favorite plant if it’s protected by a plant they don’t like.
 And some plants, like herbs and flowers, put off a naturally deterrent scent.